 A hike must be prepared and organized, we have already talked about it, but it must be even more so when you go with your child under two years old.
 You should already know that a toddler (under the age of two) is more prone to body heat loss than an adult.

 To avoid endangering it, you will therefore have to choose the time of the hike carefully.
 Avoid days that are too cold and too hot and prefer mid-season.
-Spring seems to be the best season to go hiking with baby.
+Spring seems to be the best season to go hiking with Babies.
 It is not too hot there, the wind is less violent than in autumn and the sharp cold has disappeared.
 Cover the extremities of your child’s body, especially hands, and feet even though body heat loss is greater in these areas.

 Don’t forget either a cap and sunscreen if the sun comes out or a very warm hat for the chilly mornings.
 To get your kids used to this novelty little by little, you can also plan a calm hike in the middle of nature that lasts an hour or two at most.
+During this time, do not hesitate to multiply the breaks to see that he is well and that he does not miss anything.
+Hydration is therefore a sensitive point: remember to always bring something to hydrate and feed it even if you think that the hike will only last half an hour.

 When we discussed the methods for understanding and following the markings while hiking, we had already seen how quickly you could get lost.
 So make sure to plan your hike with baby!